hackforla/writeforall/README.md

 For now, the project licensing is [GPL-2.0-only](https://spdx.org/licenses/GPL-2.0-only.html)

 If you have licensing needs, please contact us and let us know what you prefer.
-# Gender inclusive language

-This is a list of gender inclusive language that we use with some of our projects.

-This list is organic, adaptable to local context, social context, priorities, cultural sensitivities, etc.

-We welcome constructive feedback.

-We welcome contributions in other languages.